open-webui/open-webui/docs/CONTRIBUTING.md

 Help us make Open WebUI more accessible by improving documentation, writing tutorials, or creating guides on setting up and optimizing the web UI.

+### 🌐 Translations and Internationalization

+Help us make Open WebUI available to a wider audience.
+In this section, we'll guide you through the process of adding new translations to the project.

+We use JSON files to store translations.
+You can find the existing translation files in the `src/lib/i18n/locales` directory.
+Each directory corresponds to a specific language, for example, `en` for English, `fr` for French and so on.
+You can refer to [ISO 639 Language Codes][https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes] to find the appropriate code for a specific language.

+To add a new language:
+- Create a new directory in the `src/lib/i18n/locales` path with the appropriate language code as its name.
+For instance, if you're adding translations for Spanish, create a new directory named `es`.
+- Copy the English translation file(s) (from `en` directory in `src/lib/i18n/locale`) to this new directory and update the string values in JSON format according to your language.
+Make sure to preserve the structure of the JSON object.

 ### 🤔 Questions & Feedback

 Got questions or feedback?
 Join our [Discord community](https://discord.gg/5rJgQTnV4s) or open an issue.
 We're here to help!